 The locking installation system allows the planks to be installed without using adhesive.
 It is a floating floor installation.
 The planks should be installed 1/4˝ away from all vertical objects such as walls, cabinets, pipes, etc.

-When installed in bathrooms, the gap should be filled and sealed with a good quality siliconized or acrylic caulk.
+When installed in bathrooms, the gap should be filled and sealed with a good quality siliconized caulk.
 The gap can then be covered with molding or wall base.
 Base cabinets should not be installed on top of the planks.
 A 3/32˝ bead of Bruce® Everseal should be applied on the top of the tongue as well.

 If a full spread glue down installation is desired with the laminate flooring, use Bruce Proconnect Plus, Bruce Equalizer Pro or Bruce Summit Select adhesive with the recommended trowel found on the pail.
 Follow the manufacturer’s instructions for the adhesive application.